-When it comes to getting to Koh Rong and Koh Rong Sanloem, virtually the only option is to take the boat.
+When it comes to getting to Koh Rong and Koh Rong Sanloem, virtually the only option is to go by boat.
 There is no bridge or airport on either island.
 If you want to really splash out, you could take a helicopter, but tickets from Phnom Penh Airport start at about US$4,500++.

 For those travelling directly to Koh Rong from overseas, the nearest airport is Sihanoukville International Airport (KOS).
 You will then need to get to either the ferry terminal at Serendipity Pier or Sihanoukville Port.
-Before you book a boat ticket, it is very important to know exactly where you are going as arriving at the wrong pier could mean either an expensive long-tail boat ride or a long overland trek to reach your resort.
+Before you book a boat ticket, it's important to know exactly where you are going – arriving at the wrong pier could mean either an expensive long-tail boat ride or a long overland trek to reach your resort.

 - Private Angkor Wat & Royal Temples Excursion